sfundogCDN/sfgcdnww/README.md

 # sfgcdnww
-ios shortcut cdn library A
+ios shortcut cdn library(file space) A
+If you are the one, don't sabotage! !
+BY MCSFXG